GymbylCoding/Dusk-Engine/README.md

 - Lua files to run the sample (`main.lua`, `config.lua`, `build.settings`)

+### Documentation

+Documentation is coming along slowly but surely.
+You can either browse it from your local repository or [read online from `rawgit.com`][rawgitdocs].

 ### Install ###

 The engine itself is found in the folder named "Dusk".
 It's what you'll actually use.
 To use Dusk in your project, copy the folder into your project's **root** directory (where `main.lua` is) and `require` it like so: